VilleKylmamaa/WorkoutLogAPI/README.md

  pip install -e
  ```

-4. To run the API server in localhost run the bat file:
+4. To run the API in localhost run the bat file:

 ```
 start-server.bat